CursosAlbertoBasalo/qindel-clean_lead-23_02/src/2-structural/3-decorator/decorator.md

 It can change the behavior without changing (Open/Close Principle observed) nor extending the class (Liskov satisfied).
 Could use a wrapper class or an language feature like... decorators.

+The decorator has a heavy impact pattern in code, so is a good idea to use it with caution.

 ### Links

 - https://sbcode.net/typescript/decorator/